GrahamDumpleton-abandoned/s2i-ipython-notebook/README.md

 The Docker image actually provides a number of capabilities.
 These are:

 * Ability to be run directly to provide an online IPython notebook viewer.
-* Ability to be run to create a controller instance for an IPython engineer cluster.
+* Ability to be run to create a controller instance for an IPython engine cluster.
 * Ability to be run to create an instance of an IPython engine participating in a cluster.

 The Docker image can be used as a base image to create a custom derived image which installs additional required system packages, Python packages, or which incorporates IPython notebooks to be used via the IPython notebook browser.